laravel/docs/eloquent-relationships.md

 The "has-one-through" relationship defines a one-to-one relationship with another model.
 However, this relationship indicates that the declaring model can be matched with one instance of another model by proceeding _through_ a third model.

-For example, in a company, each  employee, is part of a team, which is

 For example, in a company application, each `Employee` model may be associated with one `Team` model, and each `Team` model may be associated with one `Company` model.
 While the employee and the company have no direct relationship within the database, the employee can access the owner _through_ the `Team` model.
 Let's look at the tables necessary to define this relationship: